micktwomey/2016-techie-christmas-quiz/questions/round3.md

 ---

-# What is notable about the Mirai botnet attack on 21st October?
+# Complete this line: "Never gonna give you up, "

 ---

-# Complete this line: "Never gonna give you up, "
+# What science fiction writer wrote the three laws of robotics?

 ---